Draggie306/EditingCheatSheets/A Level/A-level OCR Computer Science H446: COMPLETE CHEAT SHEET.md

 ### Floating point arithmetic
 Floating point binary numbers allow the

-##

-# [tbd] 1.5 Legal, moral, cultural and ethical issues
+# 1.5 Legal, moral, cultural and ethical issues

-The **Data Protection Act 2018** controls the way data about living people is stored and processed
+The **Data Protection Act 2018** controls the way data about living people is stored and processed .
 - It is a national law which complements the European Union's General Data Protection Regulation (GDPR)

-The **Computer Misuse Act 1990** makes it an offence to access or modify computer material without permission
+The **Computer Misuse Act 1990** makes it an offence to access or modify computer material without permission.

-The **Copyright, Designs and Patents Act 1988** covers the copying or use of other people’s work
+The **Copyright, Designs and Patents Act 1988** covers the copying or use of other people’s work.

-The **Regulation of Investigatory Powers Act 2000** regulates surveillance and investigation, and covers the interception of communications
+The **Regulation of Investigatory Powers Act 2000** regulates surveillance and investigation, and covers the interception of communications.

 # Paper 2